cccbr/runningatower/content/docs/ringingroom/_index.md

 It is a good idea to have a few usable spares to cover any bell, as needed.
 Natural fibre ropes degrade whether in use or not.
 Ropes kept in a box may appear to be in good condition, but the fibres will have decayed whilst not used.
 Ropes should be stored so as to prevent attack by vermin.
 Each rope should be labelled to indicate which bell(s) it is for.

-Do you have at least one person able, and willing, to check the ropes at suitable intervals?
-If not a local society 'expert' may be able to assist.
-If a person is available locally, can they identify and correct any wear points, change or repair a rope if needed.
+If there is not at least one person able, and willing, to check the ropes at suitable intervals than a local society 'expert' may be able to assist.
+If a person is available locally, they should be able to identify and correct any wear points, change or repair a rope if needed.
 If ropes do need professional maintenance or replacement there are a number of manufacturers.
 Their details are often advertised in the Ringing World and on social media.

 If unsure, consider contacting your local Society or the ***[CCCBR](../glossary/#cccbr)***.